Fully Funded School Visits

 At Clive and Veronica’s 34-acre tenanted farm in Gallowstree Common, we practice regenerative agriculture, encouraging biodiversity and soil health on the land, and are committed to the Government’s Countryside Stewardship Scheme.
 As part of this scheme, we provide group visits for young people in education from the ages of 4 to 18 that are fully funded by the Government.
 The main purpose of these is to explain the links between farming, conservation and food production.

 We tailor each visit to the pupils’ understanding and requirements and include some seasonal practical activities for either primary or secondary levels.
-We have, on most of the land, established a herbal ley for sheep grazing and a hay crop, and a smaller area of wildflower meadow to encourage birds and insects, with new hedgerow planting and a small orchard.
+We can encompass various themes, such as: ‘Where Our Food Comes From’, ‘Farming and the Environment’, ‘An Introduction to Rural Skills’, or we can incorporate related themes to what you may be covering in your curriculum.
+We have, on most of the land, established a herbal ley for sheep grazing and a hay crop, with a smaller area of wildflower meadow on the rest of the land to encourage birds and insects, with new hedgerow planting and a small orchard.
 This gives plenty of opportunity for showing the students an understanding of how a regenerative farm integrates into an eco-system and works throughout the different seasons.

 “The Eco-Committee students had a great time meeting Clive and Veronica on their farm.
 Learning about the different way in which they farm their land, as well as having a go at weaving a hazel fence.
 The passion and enthusiasm they had for their work really resonated with our students and they had a great connection with them.
 We now have a wonderful relationship with them and they have even been over to support our own biodiversity project!
 We will definitely be regular visitors to the farm.
 Thank you!”